 The driver must report the accident to the police department, if the accident occurs within a city or town.
 If the accident did not occur within a city or town, the driver must report the accident to the office of the county sheriff, the State Highway Patrol, or other qualified rural police in the county where the accident occurred.

-Car insurance is certain to play a part in any claim that's made after a car accident.
-North Carolina, like most states, requires vehicle owners to maintain certain minimum amounts of coverage in order to obtain license plates and operate a vehicle legally on the state's roads and highways.
-So, understanding the North Carolina auto insurance rules is essential to any potential car accident case.
+Car insurance is certain to play a part in any claim made after a car accident in North Carolina, which, like most states, requires vehicle owners to maintain certain minimum amounts of insurance coverage in order to: